daenney/daenney.github.io/_posts/2020-03-22-working-remotely.md

 outbreaks didn't trigger containment protocols in Europe and the US and the mortality rate was relatively low in our part of the world.
 To us this all still feels new, like a bad dream, or a nightmare we know we'll wake up from.

+Due to how we're expanding our footprint in the world and how much more connected our world has become, pandemics like this are going to become more common.
+As we've seen in the COVID-19 response, many of our governments are ill-prepared to cope with this, and our health systems can't handle this kind of pressure.
+The containment messures that we are now experiencing are likely to become the new norm until we develop the capability to eradicate these virusses permanently.

 If you're a business, it's high time you re-evaluate how you work and ensure you tweak your processes so that you can work without requiring physical proximity of